Integrative Mental Health Coach & Intuitive Healer

 A glimpse into my spiritual journey

-Through her recovery journey, Tricia has been exposed to many different types of healing modalities ranging from medical intuition, chakras healing, sound healing, meditation, dance and movement, aromatherapy, colour therapy, faith healing etc. She currently practices her own unique blend of modalities and integrates them into her daily life.
+Through my recovery journey, I have been exposed to many different types of healing modalities ranging from medical intuition, chakras healing, sound healing, meditation, dance and movement, aromatherapy, colour therapy, faith healing etc. I currently practice my own unique blend of modalities and integrates them into my daily life.

-Growing up in a traditional Chinese family, a combination of Taoist and Buddhist practices played a significant role in Tricia's formative years, She also experienced the complexities of an extended family who were largely Christian.
-Over the years, catalysed by her own mental health crises, she has dedicated substantial time studying Hinduism and Catholicism at a local temple and church.
-As a result, she has cultivated a keen sense of both the commonalities, differences and limitations of the various faiths as practised in Singapore.
+Growing up in a traditional Chinese family, a combination of Taoist and Buddhist practices played a significant role in my formative years, I also experienced the complexities of an extended family who were largely Christian.
+Over the years, catalysed by my own mental health crises, I have dedicated substantial time studying Hinduism and Catholicism at a local temple and church.
+As a result, I have cultivated a keen sense of both the commonalities, differences and limitations of the various faiths as practised in Singapore.

-Therefore, Tricia offers a unique therapeutic approach that responses to the need to acknowledge and develop spirituality as a critical aspect of mental health yet without the rigid and authoritarian precepts that come with the traditional ways of practising religion.
+Therefore, I offer a unique therapeutic approach that responses to the need to acknowledge and develop spirituality as a critical aspect of mental health yet without the rigid and authoritarian precepts that come with the traditional ways of practising religion.

 WHAT WE DO